ClapsonOfMine/AgentCrew/README.md

 - **Memory:** Agents remember past parts of your conversation.
 This helps them give relevant replies.
 You can tell agents to forget certain topics.
 - **Code Assistance:** Agents can analyze code and help with coding tasks.
+- **🎤 Voice Integration (TTS/STT):** Natural voice interaction capabilities
+  powered by ElevenLabs:
+  - **Speech-to-Text:** Record voice input using the microphone button
+  - **Text-to-Speech:** AI responses can be read aloud with natural voice synthesis

 **💬 Easy Interaction and Chat Management:**